SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Target device or group: Select for which object all child devices should be shown.
 This is typically a group object.

-* Properties: Select properties or actions of an object to visualise them as columns in the table.
+* Properties: Select properties or actions of an object to visualize them as columns in the table.
 In the configuration dialog, you see a list of configured columns, each  of the columns can be either a property or an action.

 Example:

 * In the following screenshot, five columns are configured.
 Three property columns "Meter", “Vendor”, and “Owner”, which refer to the properties “name”, type” and “owner”.
 Additionally, there are two actions, one for toggling the maintenance mode, and one to reboot the device.
 ![image alt text](/guides/users-guide/image_17.png)

-* The resulting table is visualised as follows:
+* The resulting table is visualized as follows:
 ![image alt text](/guides/users-guide/image_18.png)